j4w8n/pijoy/README.md

 ### Problem Detail Members

 It's important to note that none of the RFC-defined members are required, but this library ensures that `type`, `status`, and `title` are all present within a problem instance.
+If you use your own errors, each one must define a value for these three properties.

 > The below definitions are based on the RFC, but may contain different links and slightly different verbiage.

+[`status`](https://www.rfc-editor.org/rfc/rfc9457#name-status) - A number indicating a valid [HTTP status code](https://www.rfc-editor.org/rfc/rfc9110#name-status-codes), for this occurrence of the problem.
+This member is only advisory, is used for the convenience of the consumer, and if present, must be used in the actual HTTP response.

 [`type`](https://www.rfc-editor.org/rfc/rfc9457#name-type) - A string containing a [URI](https://www.rfc-editor.org/rfc/rfc3986.html#page-7) reference that identifies the problem type.
 If you pass in an HTTP status code to `status` that isn't defined in [RFC 9110](https://www.rfc-editor.org/rfc/rfc9110#name-status-codes), and don't also pass in this member, pijoy sets `type` to "about:blank".

-[`status`](https://www.rfc-editor.org/rfc/rfc9457#name-status) - A number indicating a valid [HTTP status code](https://www.rfc-editor.org/rfc/rfc9110#name-status-codes), for this occurrence of the problem.
-This member is only advisory, is used for the convenience of the consumer, and if present, must be used in the actual HTTP response.

 [`title`](https://www.rfc-editor.org/rfc/rfc9457#name-title) - A string containing a short, human-readable summary of the problem type.
 This member is only advisory.
 If you pass in a valid HTTP status code to `status`, that isn't defined in [RFC 9110](https://www.rfc-editor.org/rfc/rfc9110#name-status-codes), and don't also pass in this member, pijoy sets `title` to "Unknown Error".